Quick Facts | Answer |

 If the tenant does not provide a forwarding address, the landlord can mail the written statement to the vacated unit.
 The written statement can be sent by email if the tenant agrees.

-• A description of the cleaning and repairs with invoices, receipts, etc.
+- A description of the cleaning and repairs including invoices, receipts, etc.

 Can a Security Deposit Be Used for Last Month’s Rent in California?